Discover the Calanques National Park: A hiker's dream near Marseille

 Hiking

-This time we did two different hikes, a slightly shorter one suitable for almost everyone and a longer one that requires more experience and a relatively good level of fitness.
+This time, we did two different hikes, a slightly shorter one suitable for almost everyone and a longer one that requires more experience and a relatively good level of fitness.
 Both walks start and end about 45 minutes from the Vieux-Port in Marseille by bus, and a bus ticket costs (2023) €1,70.

 Read more about public transport in Marseille

-Les Baumettes via Calanque Sormiou, 5 km
+Les Baumettes via Calanque Sormiou, 3.1 miles

 The shorter tour starts in Les Baumettes, and takes you via a pass to Calanque Sormiou, a picturesque place inhabited by fishermen.
-The hike itself is not difficult, but it does go over some uneven ground so good footwear is essential.
-The water is shallow and therefore particularly suitable for families with children.
+The hike itself is not difficult, but it does go over some uneven ground, so good footwear is essential.
+The water is shallow and, therefore, particularly suitable for families with children.
 There is also a restaurant at both the start and the end, so if you run out of supplies, everything will be fine.

-Montredon to Callelounge, 7.3 km
+Montredon to Callelounge, 4.5 miles

-The longer walk takes you up and around the Marseilleveyre massif, offering unrivalled views of the Mediterranean and the Ile de Frioul archipelago.
+The longer walk takes you up and around the Marseilleveyre massif, offering unrivaled views of the Mediterranean and the Ile de Frioul archipelago.
 It winds upwards, passing caves and peaks.
 You emerge with rock walls that rival the skyscrapers of the world's major cities.
 It starts in Montredon and ends in Callelongue.

 What can you do in Marseille?

-Tourists often flock to the Cours Honoré d'Estienne d'Orves square nearby and the amount of outdoor seating here is impressive to say the least.
-For those looking for something more authentic and less touristy, the Cours Julien a short walk away is an absolute must.
+Tourists often flock to the Cours Honoré d'Estienne d'Orves square nearby, and the amount of outdoor seating here is impressive, to say the least.
+For those looking for something more authentic and less touristy, the Cours Julien, a short walk away, is an absolute must.

-If you like coffee, your best bet is La Boutchica, a local coffee roastery that roast its own coffee.
-The people who run it and work here are real coffee nerds, so if you appreciate espresso, cortado or a really good cappuccino, this place is not to be missed.
+If you like coffee, your best bet is La Boutchica, a local coffee roastery that roasts its own coffee.
+The people who run it and work here are real coffee nerds, so if you appreciate espresso, cortado, or a really good cappuccino, this place is not to be missed.
 For the rest of the party, Marseille's best patisserie happens to be next door, Sylvain Depuichaffray.
 If you mention it to a Marseille resident, they'll get a dreamy look in their eyes.

 Packing suggestions:

-• Water!
+Water!
 It's almost always hot, and running out of water is no fun.

-• Snacks such as fruit, nuts and bars.
+Snacks such as fruit, nuts, and bars.

-• Sunscreen - at least factor 30 and apply it 30 minutes before you start hiking.
+Sunscreen - at least factor 30 and apply it 30 minutes before you start hiking.
 Good rule of thumb.
 The sun is scorching in Provence!

-• Sunglasses and cap/sun hat.
+Sunglasses and cap/sun hat.

-• Comfortable, lightweight hiking shoes.
+Comfortable, lightweight hiking shoes.

-• Thin layers of breathable clothing.
+Thin layers of breathable clothing.

-• Mobile phone with FATMAP link downloaded so you can access it if the internet is slow.
+Mobile phone with FATMAP link downloaded so you can access it if the internet is slow.

-• Don't forget to charge and bring a power bank!
+Don't forget to charge and bring a power bank!

-• Swimwear and a travel towel so you can swim!
+Swimwear and a travel towel so you can swim!
 A hike is much more pleasant if you can take a bath!